taskrabbit/waistband/README.md

 ## List of config settings:

-* `name`: name of the index.
-You can (and probably should) have a different name for the index for your test environment.
-* `stringify`: determines wether whatever is stored into the index is going to be converted to a string before storage.
-Usually false unless you need it to be true for specific cases, like if for some `key => value` pairs the value is of different types some times.
 * `settings`: settings for the Elastic Search index.
 Refer to the ["admin indices update settings"](http://www.elasticsearch.org/guide/reference/api/admin-indices-update-settings/) document for more info.
 * `mappings`: the index mappings.
 More often than not you'll want to include all of the document attribute, so you'll do something like in the example above.
 For more info, refer to the [mapping reference]("http://www.elasticsearch.org/guide/reference/mapping/").
+* `name`: optional - name of the index.
+You can (and probably should) have a different name for the index for your test environment.
+If not specified, it defaults to the name of the yml file minus the `waistband_` portion, so in the above example, the index name would become `search_#{env}`, where env is your environment variable as defined in `Waistband::Configuration#setup` (determined by `RAILS_ENV` or `RACK_ENV`).
+* `stringify`: optional - determines wether whatever is stored into the index is going to be converted to a string before storage.
+Usually false unless you need it to be true for specific cases, like if for some `key => value` pairs the value is of different types some times.

 ## Initializer